Inheritance in Java

 }

-Used to invoke parent class constructor from the child class, to pass parameters from the child constructor to parent constructor.
+super keyword used to invoke base class constructor from the derived class, to pass parameters from the child constructor to parent constructor.

 class A